 TAKE THE GREAT PERSONALITY TEST

-MINI SELF-ASSESSMENT TEST: ARE YOU A VICTIM OF HERD EFFECT?
+MINI SELF-ADMINISTERED TEST: ARE YOU A VICTIM OF HERD EFFECT?

 Read the sentences below and select the ones you agree with and that you think make the most sense.